East Side Railroad Tunnel: Construction

-Prior to the opening of the East Side Railroad Tunnel in 1908, there was no direct connection between Providence Union Station and railroad lines on the eastern bank of the Seekonk River; for instance, trains traveling between Bristol and Union Station would have utilized a less direct route along what is now the East Junction Branch and the Northeast Corridor.
-During the late nineteenth-century, the Old Colony Railroad made attempts to run full size freight cars over at-grade trolley tracks from India Point to Union Station; however, this resulted in frequent derailments.
+Prior to the opening of the East Side Railroad Tunnel in 1908, there was no direct connection between Providence Union Station and the railroad lines on the eastern bank of the Seekonk River – the East Junction Branch, East Providence Branch, and Providence, Warren and Bristol Railroad.
+Service on those lines crossed the India Point Railroad Bridge and terminated at Fox Point, south of downtown Providence.
+During the late nineteenth-century, the Old Colony Railroad made attempts to run full-size freight cars over surface streetcar tracks from India Point to Union Station; however, this resulted in frequent derailments.
 This issue prompted the need for both a bridge span over the Seekonk River along with a mile-long tunnel under Providence's east side to allow for more direct travel for both freight and passenger service around the Providence metro area.

 The New York, New Haven and Hartford Railroad acquired the Old Colony Lines in 1883; this initiated renewed interest in constructing an east-side access corridor to Union Station.
-The East-Side Tunnel was first envisioned in 1903 as a more direct connection between the old Union Station in the center of Providence with several other New Haven-acquired railroad lines that ran east of the Seekonk River.
+The East-Side Tunnel was first envisioned in 1903 as a more direct connection between the old Union Station in the center of Providence with the New Haven-acquired railroad lines east of the Seekonk River.
 Construction on the tunnel started in May 1906; one crew worked east from the Benefit Street entrance and one worked west from the Gano Street entrance.
 The tunnel was opened for NYNH&H regional rail services on November 15, 1908.

 The project also included the Crook Point Bascule Bridge over the Seekonk River and a downtown Providence rail viaduct.
 The entire cost of the project, including the bridge, the tunnel, and the approach to Union Station, was $2 million.

-Portals

-The east portal is located at what is now Gano Street Park near the intersection of Gano Street and Amy Street.
-The viaduct from the west portal to downtown was demolished in 1982-1983.
-A short open-air approach above beyond the portal was converted to a parking lot.
-It is about 500 feet north of the west portal of the East Side Trolley Tunnel.
-The portal is just north of Thomas Street, between North Main Street and Benefit Street.
+The east portal was located on the east side of Gano Street; the west portal was located between North Main Street and Benefit Street.